soilwise-he/SoilWise-documentation/tech/docs/technical_components/knowledge_graph.md

 !!! component-header "Info"
     **Access point:** <https://voc.soilwise-he.containers.wur.nl/concept/>

-As a preparation to extend the currently deployed metadata knowledge graph (KG) with broader domain knowledge, experimental work has been performed to enricht the KG en to link it with other knowledge graphs.
+As a preparation to extend the currently deployed metadata knowledge graph (KG) with broader domain knowledge, experimental work has been performed to enrich the KG to link it with other knowledge graphs.

 The following aspects have been worked on and will  be furhter developed and integrated into future iterations of the SoilWise KG: